GavinHuttley/tib/_sources/cogent3/sequences.rst.txt

 ``SequenceCollection`` -- for unaligned collections of sequences
 ----------------------------------------------------------------

-If you sequences are not aligned, your sequences will likely not be of the same length.
+If your sequences are not aligned, they may not be of the same length.
 To load such sequence data from file, or create from Python objects, you use the functions ``load_unaligned_seqs()`` and ``make_unaligned_seqs()``.
 The signatures of these functions match those of their counterparts for aligned sequences.
 Likewise, many of the methods on ``SequenceCollection`` are the same as for the alignment data types (see SequenceCollection_ for documentation).
-However, the ``SequenceCollection`` type cannot be sliced.
+But note that a ``SequenceCollection`` cannot be sliced.

 Making from a collection of unaligned sequences from dict
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^